-1. A card and individual PIN will be issued to all staff and graduate students who require access to the Wolfson Building.
-In the case of graduate students, a University Card is required.
-Please complete the form in your induction pack.

-- 2. The PIN must be kept secret and under no circumstances should be written on the card or in the wallet where the card is kept.
-(Should an entry card be lost, access cannot be affected without knowledge of the PIN.
-The card can also be barred when it is reported lost). - 3.
+- A card and individual PIN will be issued to all staff and graduate students who require access to the Wolfson Building.
+In the case of graduate students, a University Card is required. - 2.
+The PIN must be kept secret and under no circumstances should be written on the card or in the wallet where the card is kept.
+(Should an entry card be lost, access cannot be affected without knowledge of the PIN).
+If you have lost your card, there will be a charge of £15 which is payable online.
+(Link for lost cards:- Lost Cards) Please let reception know as soon as possible if you have lost you card, so we can delete the old card off the system and replace when you receive your new one.
+Damaged cards can be ordered free of charge through your college. - 3.
 Each card will be set to operate for the period of the student's stay in Oxford. - 4.
-Cards will be issued on a personal basis and must not be loaned or passed on to another person. - 5.
-No-one should allow access to another person unless they are prepared to make sure they are around to "escort" them throughout their stay in the building - 6.
+Cards will be issued on a personal basis and must not be loaned or passed on to another person. - No-one should allow access to another person unless they are prepared to make sure they are around to "escort" them throughout their stay in the building - 6.
 When a card is used to gain access to the building, the system keeps a record of that use for a period of approximately six months.